Understanding Pragmatics Theory in Communication

 Advertisements on television generate different environments that affect the way in which messages can be interpreted by the viewer.
 The physical context such as the environment, objects and visual information that surround the ad.
 A spot set in a family kitchen tells the viewer something else than the one shot in a corporate boardroom.

 Temporal context is when the ad is shown.
-ADs running in the morning are appealing to different interpretations of pragmatics than those in the late at/cowards of the night.
-Time of year also changes meaning: Holiday ads depend on a shared understanding of what the festive season represents, and on how you exchange gifts.
+Ads running in the morning appeal to different interpretations of pragmatics than those in the late evening.
+Time of year also changes meaning: Holiday ads depend on a shared understanding of what the festive season represents and how gifts are exchanged.
+Read more about how television advertising distribution works.

 The cultural context influences the meaning perceived by the audience from the symbols, references, and social situations presented in commercials.
 Actually successful global brands allow their practical shibboleths to cave in under different cultural mixes, but also stick to their fundamental brand messages.
 What denotes success in one culture could be interpreted completely differently in another.